Uninett/nav/doc/intro/getting-started.rst

 The `IP Device Info` page will try to display every bit of pertinent information about a monitored device.
-For now, the key information here is the `Last updated` field of the top-left detail panel.
-Keep reloading the page until its value changes from `N/A` into a meaningful timestamp.
+For now, the key information here is in the lower-right :guilabel:`Jobs` panel.
+Keep reloading the page until the panel appears and the :guilabel:`End time` field is filled and the :guilabel:`Status` indicators are green.

 ..
 NOTE:: If no new information appears on this page within three minutes
           after adding your switch to NAV, you may need to start